chezmoi-sh/kubevault/README.md

 > [!WARNING]
 >
 > This project is still in development and is not yet released; take in consideration I will push
 > force inside the `main` branch until the first release.
+Also, keep in mind that is my first Rust
+> project and I'm still learning the language, so the code may not be the best.

 ## ℹ️ About